BakaBBQ/LCraft/README.md

 Then you can choose any of the auto-generated characters and control them in a rougelike + sandbox manner

 ###Development Status
 Currently semi-active.
-Meaning that I will develop LCraft at least every two days
+Meaning that I will develop LCraft at least every ~~two~~ thirty days

 ###Can I help with anything?
 No. Basics are still being developed =-=.